chandrasekhar7/LINUX_RH342-study/README.md

 ## Kernel Debugging With SystemTap

-you need kernel-debuginfo and kernel-devel packages installed to use system tap. man stap | grep debug   # gives you hint to the 'stap-prep' program that installs everything it needs.
+you need kernel-debuginfo and kernel-devel packages installed to use system tap. man stap | grep -A 100 ALSO # shows you the 'stap-prep' program that installs everything it needs.

+stap -v /usr/share/doc/systemtap-client-*/examples/process/syscalls_by_proc.stp

+stap -m <modul name you want it called>

 non-root users must be in stapusr or stapdev group  (man stap | grep group)

+Examples are in /usr/share/doc/systemtap-client-*/examples.
+System tap scripts have '.stp' extension.

+System tap modules must go into /lib/modules/$(uname -r)/systemtap.
+This directory doesn't get created on its own.
+You must create it.
+See 'man stap | grep /lib/modules'.
+Then use 'staprun <modulename>' users need to be added to stapusr group for running the kernel modules.

+#

+ldapsearch -x  # Tests TLS
+ldapsearch -x -ZZ  # tests TLS